sourceduty/Tactical_Vehicle_Strategy/README.md

 The GPT also emphasizes a step-by-step approach to strategy development.
 It engages users through a series of multiple-choice questions to better understand the specific scenario and requirements, allowing for more precise and customized recommendations.
 By combining technical expertise with a focus on practical application, this GPT serves as a valuable tool for anyone involved in tactical vehicle operations.

 #
+### Educational Information Disclaimer

+The vehicle strategies and recommendations provided by this Tactical Vehicle Strategy GPT are intended for informational and educational purposes only.
+While every effort is made to ensure the accuracy and reliability of the information presented, it is important to note that real-world conditions and variables can significantly impact the effectiveness of these strategies.
+Users are advised to conduct their own assessments and consider all relevant factors, including environmental conditions, vehicle capabilities, and personnel readiness, before implementing any suggested maneuvers.

+This GPT is not a substitute for professional judgment or expert advice.
+It should not be used as the sole basis for decision-making in critical or high-stakes situations.
+Users are encouraged to consult with experienced professionals, refer to official guidelines, and utilize comprehensive training and planning when preparing for tactical operations involving air, water, or road vehicles.
+The developers and providers of this GPT disclaim any liability for damages, losses, or injuries that may occur as a result of using the information provided.

+By using this Tactical Vehicle Strategy GPT, you acknowledge and agree that the responsibility for the application of any strategies or recommendations lies solely with the user.
+The GPT is designed to support and enhance strategic thinking, not to replace it.
+Always prioritize safety, mission objectives, and the well-being of all involved personnel when utilizing vehicle maneuvering strategies.

+#
 ### Related Links

 [War Technology](https://github.com/sourceduty/War_Technology)